project-alice-assistant/HermesLedControl/README.md

 - --mqttServer: Defines to what mqtt server SLC should connect.
 Overrides snips.toml
 - --mqttPort: Defines what port t use to connect to mqtt.
 Overrides snips.toml
 - --clientId: Defines a client id.
 Overrides snips.toml
-- --pattern: The pattern to be used by SLC, choices: 'google', 'alexa', 'custom', default='google'
+- --pattern: The pattern to be used by SLC, choices: 'google', 'alexa', 'custom', default: google
 - --leds: Number of leds to control, default=3
 - --offPattern: Define an off led pattern
 - --idlePattern: Define an idle led pattern